nomeata/incredible/README.md

     wget http://incredible.pm/logic.js -O logic.js
     wget http://incredible.pm/examples.js -O examples.js

-You can check that this part is working by opening `text-ui.html` in your browser.

 ## Installing JavaScript dependencies

 The JavaScript part of the project uses a few external libraries.
 To obtain these, run `./install-jslib.sh`.